SoftUni-Internal/interactive-content/EN/04-Functional-Programming/02-Functions.md

 Function<Integer, Integer> func = x -> x * x;
 ```

-In this example, we have all needed **components** for a Java Function:
+In this example, we have all the necessary **components** for a Java Function:
 - Function **type**
 - **Parameters**
 - **Name** of the function